 How Many Scrabble Tile Placecards Do You Need?

-Are you having a literary, games or geek-themed special event?
+Are you having a literary, games or retro-themed special event?

 Looking for a fun alternative to placecards?

 Why not order Scrabble place cards for your guests?

 Hopefully you a) have your confirmed RSVPs to hand and b) you're good at maths because you need to do some counting!